 It’s very exciting to see the launch of our new teaching spaces in the Arts Building (2nd floor)!
 Thanks to the team – Estates, IT Services and TELStA for making it happen.If you are teaching, or being taught in any of these rooms, please do … Continue reading

-Did you miss the Lecture Capture Symposium in May this year?
+Did you miss the Lecture Capture Symposium in May last year?
 Fear not!
 You can watch the presentations here.
 Many thanks to all of our speakers, who represented the universities of Aberdeen, Edinburgh, Glasgow and St Andrews.

 Next semester will see the launch of new space for TELStA activities in the Gateway Building (formerly Seminar Rooms 4 & 5 in the basement of the building).
 This will be a specially developed and supported space where staff can come and try out new technologies to enhance their teaching, on their own or with small groups of students.
 Watch this space for more news on this exciting development!